 Master of Arts in Education

-Many MAE courses are available in summer, evening and weekend class sessions.
-Special classes and workshops also are available.
-Candidates may enroll in upper-division courses offered during the regular school year if instructors agree to offer the courses for graduate credit.
-All grades must be C or above to be credited to a graduate degree; C- is not acceptable.
+Many MAE courses are available in summer, evening and weekends.
+Candidates may enroll in upper-division undergraduate courses if instructors agree to offer the courses for graduate credit.

 Student Learning Outcomes